quintel/documentation/modules/merit_order/excess_electricity_mini_project.markdown

 ### Excess-Electricity Module
-##### This is to enhance the discussion of what is to become of the first "storaga" (really: excess electricity) implemenation
+##### This is to enhance the discussion of what is to become of the first "storage" (really: excess electricity) implemenation
 ________
 #### Definitions:
 Excess power = negative residual load